COACHING STAFF

 Senior Goaltending Coach

-Jordan Sigalet is entering his sixth season with the Flames, and first as Director of Goaltending after serving as the goaltending coach for five years.
-Prior to that, he spent three seasons as the goaltending coach with Calgary's AHL affiliate in Abbotsford.
-Prior to that, Sigalet was the goaltending coach with the Everett Silvertips (WHL) for two seasons.
+Prior to joining the Flames, Sigalet spent three seasons as the goaltending coach with Calgary's AHL affiliate in Abbotsford.
+Before that, he was the goaltending coach with the Everett Silvertips (WHL) for two seasons.

 Jordan was originally drafted from Victoria (BCHL) by the Boston Bruins in the 2001 NHL Entry Draft and played one game and backed up 10 games for the Bruins during the 2005-06 season.
 He spent four years at Bowling Green University (CCHA) where he was a CCHA All-Star (2003 and 2004), won the Terry Flanagan Award for perseverance, team captain his senior year and was a top 10 Hobey Baker Finalist in addition to being nominated for an ESPY in the "Comeback Player of the Year" category.
 He spent three seasons with the Providence Bruins, Boston's AHL affiliate and was the recipient of the Fred Hunt Memorial Trophy before concluding his playing career in Vienna, Austria in 2009.